Bhavyajalap/Chatbot/README.md

 # Chatbot
-this is the customize chatbot for dataset build using flask.
+This is the customize chatbot for dataset build using flask.
 Directory

 chatbot
   |__ app.py
   |__ templates